MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	$z
 	[1] 4

+> [!Tip]
->*Big Data Big Analytics Tip*: You will regularly use lists and functions that manipulate them when handling input and output for your big data analyses.
+> You will regularly use lists and functions that manipulate them when handling input and output for your big data analyses.

-## Packages
+## R Packages

 An R *package* is a collection of R objects and documentation.
 The R objects may be functions, data sets, or a combination, and they are usually related in some way, although this is not an absolute requirement.
 The standard R distribution consists of the following packages: